thesadru/disnake/docs/migrating.rst

 - :attr:`Guild.voice_channels` for fetching voice channels only.
 - :attr:`Guild.categories` for fetching channel categories only.
 - :attr:`TextChannel.category` and :attr:`VoiceChannel.category` to get the category a channel belongs to.
-- :meth:`Guild.by_category` to get channels grouped by their category.
+- :meth:`Guild.by_category` to get channels groped by their category.
 - :attr:`Guild.chunked` to check member chunking status.
 - :attr:`Guild.explicit_content_filter` to fetch the content filter.
-- :attr:`Guild.shard_id` to get a guild's Shard ID if you're sharding.
+- :attr:`Guild.shard_id` to get a guild's Shard ID if yo're sharding.
 - :attr:`Client.users` to get all visible :class:`User` instances.
 - :meth:`Client.get_user` to get a :class:`User` by ID.
 - :meth:`User.avatar_url_as` to get an avatar in a specific size or format.